 If you have an idea for a mission project to help people in your school, neighborhood or community, contact St. Mark with your proposal.
 If the project is deemed feasible by our Project Review Committee, Helping Hands can help by recruiting volunteers and providing financial support.
 Some of the funding for Helping Hands comes from a grant from the Florida Bahamas Synod's Together in Mission

-Each year, the Women of the ELCA at St. Mark put together over 150 layettes (complete with hand made stuffed toys) which are donated to Lutheran Services Florida for babies in foster care and refugee families.
+Each year, the Women of the ELCA at St. Mark put together over 150 layettes (complete with a hand-made stuffed toy) which are donated to Lutheran Services Florida which distributes the layettes to mothers with babies in their programs like foster care, refugee resettlement, and migrant workers.

 WELCA Christian Service works on layettes the fourth Tuesday of each month at 10:00 AM.
 All are welcome to participate in this ministry.